 Purchasing a single family home you are able to obtain a conventional or FHA loan.
 FHA financing is not allow in many condominium complexes.
 The condominium complex has to be FHA pre-approved.

 What Is A Planned Unit Development (PUD)?
 What are HOA Fees?

-Condominium are in a Planned Unit Development.
+Condominiums are in a Planned Unit Development.
 PUDs neighborhood of residential and commercial properties.
-Most common are condominium, townhouse and home projects.
+Most common are a condominium, townhouse, and home projects.
 The PUD project is operated by a homeowners association (HOA).
 Homeowners have monthly or quarterly fees.
 Referred to as HOA fees.
 Generally, based on square footage of unit.
-HOA fees cover amenities, maintenance and reserves of homeowner association.
-HOA fees are common in all condo projects.
+HOA fees cover amenities, maintenance, and reserves of the homeowner association.
+HOA fees are common on all condo projects.